 The University of British Columbia (UBC) Vancouver campus is located within the Pacific Flyway, a north-south migratory route utilized by several migrating species in North America.
 The surrounding Pacific Spirit Park helps to create habitat for birds year-round.
-At the same time, an estimated 10,000 birds die annually as a result of building collisions with education and residential buildings on campus.
+At the same time, an estimated 10,000 birds die annually as a result of building collisions with academic and residential buildings on campus.
 Since forest-dwelling birds are found to be more susceptible to bird collisions, the proximity of Pacific Spirit to the densely-constructed campus may contribute to higher risks for birds.

-Birds are important because they help to regulate insect and rodent populations and contribute to pollination and seed dispersal.
-Birds also contribute to overall mental and wellbeing of campus residents.
+Birds provide important ecosystem services including the regulation of insect and rodent populations and they contribute to pollination and seed dispersal.
+The presence of birds also contributes to overall mental and wellbeing of campus residents.
 At the same time, birds face threats from ongoing urbanization because of increased risk of building collisions and from loss of habitat.

 There are many factors that influence collision risk for birds.
-Their visual system makes it difficult to perceive objects directly in front of them, and glass may sometimes appear as clear and open space.
+Their visual system makes it difficult to perceive objects directly in front of them, and glass may sometimes appear to them as clear and open space.
 Windows can also reflect vegetation, making it more difficult for birds to perceive the window as a solid surface.
 At night, lights can attract and disorient birds, which can also contribute to bird strikes.

-In response to the number of bird collisions, UBC Campus and Community Planning (C+CP) have released Bird-Friendly Design Guidelines for Buildings (BFDGB).
+In response to the number of bird collisions, UBC Campus and Community Planning (C+CP) has released Bird-Friendly Design Guidelines for Buildings (BFDGB).
 The BFDGB is aligned with UBC's Green Building Action Plan, UBC's Climate Action Plan 2030, Campus Vision 2050, and the emerging Biodiversity Strategy.
 As part of an implementation strategy, C+CP have developed a tiered approach to bird-friendly buildings.
-Tier 1 (Recommended) is aligned with the Canadian Standards Association bird-friendly standards.
-Achieving Tier 1 requires: eliminating all fly-through conditions; restricting grade level ventilation grates to a maximum porosity of 20mm x 20mm or 40mm by 10mm; ensuring all exterior lighting is Dark Sky compliant; and treating 90% of glazing up to 16m, or 4m above the tallest vegetation and treating all glazing adjacent to bird habitat.
-Tier 4 (meeting minimum requirements) is considered a Precondition for achieving the minimum required Gold Standard according to REAP 3.3 for residential buildings on campus.
+Tier 1 (recommended) is aligned with the Canadian Standards Association bird-friendly standards.
+Achieving Tier 1 requires: eliminating all fly-through conditions; restricting grade level ventilation grates to a maximum porosity of 20mm x 20mm or 40mm by 10mm; ensuring all exterior lighting is Dark Sky compliant; and treating 90% of glazing up to 16m or 4m above the tallest vegetation (whichever is greatest), and treating all glazing adjacent to bird habitat.
+Tier 4 (meeting minimum requirements) is considered a precondition for achieving the minimum required Gold Standard according to REAP 3.3 for residential buildings on campus.